Lifeline Medical Alert System Review 2025

 Cost

-The HomeSafe landline model is for in-home use and is ideal for older adults on a budget, as it’s the cheapest system Lifeline offers, starting at $29.95 per month.
+The HomeSafe landline model is for in-home use and is ideal for older adults on a budget.
+It’s the cheapest system Lifeline offers, starting at $29.95 per month, but it’s not as cheap as MobileHelp’s devices, which start at $24.95.
 It functions well in a small, one-story home.
 You’ll want to conduct a range test if you own a larger home.
 For an additional $15, you can add automatic fall detection.
 This feature is best for older adults who have a high risk of falling.

 Quick Tip: Lifeline’s HomeSafe with AutoAlert models come with all of the same features and functions as the HomeSafe standard systems.
 The only difference is that the AutoAlert systems include automatic fall detection, while the standard models don’t.